An email to future guests of Camden Maine.

 Love to you all and much appreciated for your love and support

-The Rhumb Line – a new restaurant has opened in Camden.
-It is located on the far side of the harbor.
+The Rhumb Line – It is located on the far side of the harbor.
 It is not located in the downtown, but in the boatyard.
 The old Wayfarer marine, which is now Lyman Morse boatyard, has opened up to boat people and the town folks.
 I like this place because the view is unique.
 The view is of the beautiful downtown of Camden Maine.
 You can see the sun setting in the west as you enjoy a cocktail at a formal table or a picnic table.
 Pricing is moderate.
-This new restaurant is a nice easy walk from Windward House.
+This new restaurant is a nice easy walk from High Street.
+NOT OPEN IN WINTER

 PRIMO: For super extra special occasions, we recommend Primo in Owls Head Maine. http://www.primorestaurant.com/ The chef at Primo just won the James Beard award for best chef in the North East.
 You will have to drive to Primo.
 Sometimes our guests take a cab back and forth so they can have a drink with dinner.
 You will need a reservation.
 If you do not have a reservation, you can try to get a seat in the bar upstairs.
 The bar area has a different menu than the restaurant, both menus are great.
 Primo is a true farm to table experience.
-Primo reopens for the season early May 2016.
+Primo reopens for the season early May 2018.
+Closes January 8th, 2018 until May 2018.
+Taking reservations for New Years Eve Dinner.

 Natalie’s in Camden is also recommended for super special occasions.
 I personally am not too fond of this restaurant.
 The restaurant is very expensive and fancy http://www.nataliesrestaurant.com/ – You will need a reservation and it is walking distance from the Inn.